 BP Operations in the United States

-- BP Exploration & Production, Inc. – This company is in charge of exploration and production in the Gulf of Mexico.
+- BP Exploration & Production, which is in charge of exploration and production in the Gulf of Mexico.

-- BP Corporation North America, Inc. – Provides refining operations for BP in America.
+- BP Corporation North America, which provides refining operations for BP in America.

-- BP Products North America, Inc. – Handles the exploration, development, production of natural gas and oil.
+- BP Products North America, which handles the exploration, development, production of natural gas and oil.
 This company also provides marketing services for BP.

-- BP America Production Company – Handles oil exploration and production in New Mexico.
+- BP America Production Company, which handles oil exploration and production in New Mexico.

-- BP Energy Company – Trades different types of energy to industrial and utility customers.
+- BP Energy Company, which trades different types of energy to industrial and utility customers.
 This subsidiary also offers risk management services.

 Dangers to BP Workers

-As BP owns and operates nearly every aspect of the oil production and selling process, its employees face nearly every hazardous environment in the industry.
+As BP owns and operates nearly every aspect of the oil production and selling process, its employees, contractors, and subcontractors may face nearly every hazardous environment in the industry.
 Many of these worksites are recognized as the most dangerous places to work on land and offshore.

 Deepwater Horizon: The Largest Marine Oil Spill in History

 On April 20, 2010 disaster happened in the Gulf of Mexico, just 40 miles off the Louisiana coast.
 While drilling in the BP-operated Macondo Prospect, a series of catastrophic events happen aboard the Deepwater Horizon.
 After methane gas escaped from the nearly-finished well, it found its way to the drilling riser and, eventually, into the rig itself.
-When the explosion was triggered 11 workers on the oil rig lost their lives and 94 survivors were rescued from the sea.
-This tragic loss of life was just the beginning of a three-month-long environmental disaster, the cause of which was traced back to mismanagement on the part of BP.
+When the explosion was triggered, 11 workers on the oil rig lost their lives and 94 survivors were rescued from the sea.
+This tragic loss of life was just the beginning of a three-month-long environmental disaster, the cause of which was traced back to mismanagement on the part of BP and others.